paazmaya/grunt-sass2css/README.md

 ## Release History

+* `v0.3.1` (2016-08-11)
+  - Dependencies are sure :tophat: up to date
+  - Use ESLint directly without the Grunt.js plugin
 * `v0.3.0` (2016-05-07)
   - It is Grunt.js `1.0.0` as the minimum supported
   - Start using shared ESLint configuration #3